Members of the Board of Governors

 In 2004 Floyd Kane joined Halifax Film as Vice-President, Creative and Business Affairs, responsible for initiating and pursuing creative properties as well as for all production business and legal affairs for Halifax Film.
 Floyd has been instrumental in the development of productions based on the award-winning book The Hanging of Angelique by noted Black Canadian scholar Afua Cooper, the international best-seller The Many Lives and Secret Sorrows of Josephine B. by Sandra Gulland, and Alex Caine's critically acclaimed crime memoir, Befriend and Betray.

 He transitioned into writing with his creation of the half hour CBC drama North/South.
-Since that time, Floyd has written for a range of series including Continuum, Slasher, and Backstage, as well as producing several feature films including the award-winning, Across the Line, (for which he also wrote the screenplay), Shake Hands with the Devil and The Incredible 25th Year of Mitzi Bearclaw.
-Floyd is the creator, showrunner and executive producer for the CBC drama DIGGSTOWN, currently in development on its third season.
-Earlier this year, he was the recipient of the Sandi Ross award from ACTRA Toronto which recognizes the efforts of individuals striving to create a more inclusive media industry.
+Since that time, Floyd has written for a range of series including Continuum, Slasher, and Backstage, as well as producing several feature films including the award-winning, Across the Line, (for which he also wrote the screenplay), Shake Hands with the Devil, and The Incredible 25th Year of Mitzi Bearclaw.
+Floyd is the creator, showrunner, and executive producer for the CBC drama DIGGSTOWN.
+He was the recipient of the Sandi Ross award from ACTRA Toronto which recognizes the efforts of individuals striving to create a more inclusive media industry.

 Dr. Margaret McKee

 Dr. McKee is an Associate Professor in the Sobey School of Business and Associate Dean, Undergraduate and Professional Graduate Programs for the Sobey School.
 She teaches in the department of Management.